-- (1) If a Panel finds that Counsel or Specialist Prosecutor Counsel is offensive, abusive or otherwise obstructs the proper conduct of the proceedings, or if such Counsel fails to meet the standard of professional ethics in the performance of his or her duties, the Panel may, after giving such Counsel due warning: - (a) impose a fine of up to EUR five hundred (500) for each instance of abuse under this paragraph; - (b) refuse audience to that Counsel or to Specialist Prosecutor Counsel; or - (c) determine, after giving Counsel and the Accused, where applicable, an opportunity to be heard, that Counsel is no longer eligible to represent a suspect or an Accused or victims participating in the proceedings before the Specialist Chambers.
+- (1) If a Panel finds that Counsel or a Prosecutor is offensive, abusive or otherwise obstructs the proper conduct of the proceedings, or if such Counsel or Prosecutor fails to meet the standard of professional ethics in the performance of his or her duties, the Panel may, after giving due warning: - (a) impose a fine of up to EUR five hundred (500) for each instance of abuse under this paragraph; - (b) refuse audience to that Counsel or Prosecutor; or - (c) determine, after giving Counsel and the Accused, where applicable, an opportunity to be heard, that Counsel is no longer eligible to represent a suspect or an Accused or victims participating in the proceedings before the Specialist Chambers.
 In such a case, arrangements shall be made for the replacement of Counsel so that no prejudice is caused to the rights of the Accused to a fair and expeditious trial and, where applicable, to the rights of victims participating in the proceedings.

 - (2) The Panel shall communicate the finding under paragraph (1) to the Registrar if Counsel has been assigned by him or her or to the Specialist Prosecutor, as applicable.
-The Panel may communicate any misconduct of Counsel to the disciplinary board provided for in the Code of Professional Conduct, and to any competent body in Counsel's or Specialist Prosecutor Counsel's State of admission. - (3) Where a finding under paragraph (1) concerns the Specialist Prosecutor, the Panel shall inform the President, who may notify the Appointing Authority thereof.
+The Panel may communicate any misconduct to the disciplinary board provided for in the Code of Professional Conduct, and to any competent body in Counsel's or the Prosecutor's State of admission. - (3) Where a finding under paragraph (1) concerns the Specialist Prosecutor, the Panel shall inform the President, who may notify the Appointing Authority thereof.